 Depending on what type of machine you get, the prices for machines like this can vary greatly.
 For single-game machines, you’ll usually spend a few hundred dollars.
 For the higher end, multi-game machines, they can run you into the thousands.
 Depending on the tone of your establishment and how much revenue you’re getting, you may decide to go one direction or another; the decision is really up to you.
 And as with all larger investments, you should definitely do some research before deciding.

 This is a great fast-paced option for your patrons.
 The tables usually aren’t particularly large either, so it won’t need to take up too much space at your establishment.
 The best thing about Foosball is that it’s extremely easy for patrons to jump in and out of games and play for as long or short a time as they want.
 This makes it extremely approachable and likely to be played by many people passing by.

 Foosball tables also tend to run a bit cheaper than something like a pool table, with most ranging from $100 to $600 or so.
 You can check them out at some major retail stores, and here’s one on Amazon.

 18. Air Hockey

-This is another great more fast-paced but very approachable option like Foosball.
+This is another more fast-paced but very approachable option comparable to Foosball.
 Customers can test their speed and dexterity (which should be extra fun after a few drinks) with their friends on an air hockey table.

 With prices anywhere from $50 all the way to about $500, prices for tables vary dramatically depending on what quality you are looking to get.
-Considering the high traffic and forceful usage the table is likely to get, we’d recommend going for one that’s a but more durable even for a bit more money.
+Considering the high traffic and strenuous usage the table is likely to get, we’d recommend going for one that’s a bit more durable even if it costs you a little more.